Change Management: One of the Top Risks That Can Kill Your Business – Risky Business Part 2

 Risk of Underestimating the Competition

-A global economy makes it even easier for a mid-market company to get caught from behind by failing to diagnose a new competitive threat or comprehend changes in a competitor’s strategy until it is too late to react — market share has already been poached.
+A global economy makes it even easier for a mid-market company to get caught from behind.
+This is due to failure to diagnose a new competitive threat or comprehend changes in a competitor’s strategy.
+It is too late to react when market share has already been poached.
 Maintaining a competitive stance requires continual vigilance — vigilance many companies simply don’t have the time or staff to devote to.
 And sometimes companies with a first to- market position feel they are invulnerable — at their peril.

 Keeping abreast of the competitive technology has two aspects — one, ensuring that your products retain their competitive edge, and two, ensuring that your production methods and internal practices are themselves competitive, using tools and technology that ensure the highest productivity for your staff.
 To retain a competitive advantage, a company must establish a profitable and sustainable position with regard not only to its strategy, its quality, its market-entry timing, but also, of course, its pricing.
 A sudden low-cost rival can cause disruption that lowers margins, affects product quality and time to market, and lowers the customers’ perception of value.
 In all, the sustainability of a differentiating value proposition requires constant and continual attention.